madhyastha/aws-pearc2020-workshop/content/03-hpc-aws-parallelcluster-workshop/04-configure-pc.md

 tags = ["tutorial", "initialize", "ParallelCluster"]
 +++

-Now that AWS ParallelCluster is installed and a default configuration has been created, you will create a configuration file to build a simple HPC system.
+Now that AWS ParallelCluster is installed, you will create a configuration file to build a simple HPC system.
 This file will be generated in your home directory.

 {{% notice info %}}
-Please double check you are using the correct key-pair
+Please double check you are using the correct key-pair.
 {{% /notice %}}

 #### Configuring Your HPC cluster